Keeping it sparse: Computing Persistent Homology revisited: Experiments

-For the retrospective algorithm, we observe that the performance seems to be more stable across different data types than for other algorithms.
-We speculate that the reason for this is the general sparsity of the columns, which reduces the importance of how the entries are stored in memory.
+We observe that the performance for the retrospective algorithm seems more stable across different data structures than for other algorithms on alpha and lower star filtrations.
+We speculate that the reason for this general stability is the general sparsity of the columns, which reduces the importance of how the entries are stored in memory.
 We also observe that it sometimes, but not always, improves on the exhaustive algorithm.
-What is remarkable is that retrospective is competitive in practice (for example, on the alpha filtration) even if it is not implemented with the clearing optimization.
+Remarkably, the retrospective is competitive in practice (for example, on the alpha filtration) even if it is not implemented with the clearing optimization.
 We are not aware of other variants with this characteristic.

-As expected from \cref{tbl:statistics_table}, the mix algorithm generally has the poorest practical performance among all tested algorithms.
+As expected from \cref{tbl:statistics_table3,tbl:statistics_table_shuffled}, the mix algorithm generally has the poorest practical performance among all tested algorithms.
 We therefore leave it out in further comparisons.

-Based on our experiments, we identified that twist works most efficiently in combination with P-Bit-Tree (as previously known), and the retrospective and the exhaustive algorithms work best with the Vector representation.
-The swap reduction sometimes works best with Vector and sometimes with P-Full.
-Since the advantage of P-Full was generally more significant, we chose P-Full for subsequent experiments.
+Based on our experiments, we identified that twist works most efficiently in combination with A-Bit-Tree (as previously known), and the retrospective and the exhaustive algorithms work best with the Vector representation but for the shuffled filtrations, where exhaustive should be paired with A-Bit-Tree.
+The swap reduction sometimes works best with Vector and sometimes with A-Full.
+Since the advantage of A-Full was generally more significant, we chose A-Full for subsequent experiments.